reishaleem/exceptional-outliner/app/src/components/organisms/README.md

 Renders a `Material-UI` `Card` and splits it into a `Grid` where one half of the grid is an image and the other half is a form.
 In the app, it is used for the `LoginForm` and `RegisterForm`.

+### Footer

+Renders a `Material-UI` `Box` that includes a few `IconButtons` and a copyright symbol.
+It does not actually sit at the bottom of the screen; the page it is used in is meant to take up the height of the viewport.

 ### MainDrawer

 Renders a `Material-UI` `Drawer` with a `SidebarButtonList`.
 The MainDrawer appears on the `UserDashboard` page and any page that has that same wrapper.